top of page

 Yes, we take care of removing old concrete and debris from the site as part of our service.

-• Is it harmful to use salt to remove ice from a concrete driveway?
+• Is it harmful to use salt to remove ice from a driveway?

 If possible, avoid the use of salt on your driveway, especially during the first winter.
 This is especially important if your driveway was built in the fall of the year.
 Do not use products containing ammonium nitrates to de-ice your driveway.